Skip to main content

 • The issue is with a component, not the tank itself.
 Parts are replaceable; the tank is not.

-Consider Replacement If:
+Consider Water Heater Replacement If:

 • The tank is leaking.
 This is non-negotiable.
 The unit must be replaced.